os-vector/basic-ota-server/README.md

          ...
 ```

-- `latest` should be a file only containing the version of your latest OTA - like `3.0.1.1`
+- `latest` should be a file only containing the version of your latest OTA - like `0.5.0.2`
-- before you start copying in a new OTA to dev and oskr, touch a file called /wire/otas/dnar. after your OTAs are done, delete it
+- Before you start copying in a new OTA to dev and oskr, touch a file called /wire/otas/dnar.
+After your OTAs are done copying, delete it.
 - To build: `go build main.go` in the root of the cloned repo